arturryzhikh/iOSWeather/README.md

 # iOSWeather

-SkyengApiDemo is an app that allows people to search words and phrases and get their meanings in english and russian.
+iOSWeather is an app that allows people to get weather forecast.